 Despite their advantages, iPSC-based models still face practical challenges in early discovery.
 One of the most important is consistency.
 Differentiation protocols can be sensitive to small changes, causing variability in how cells develop and behave.
 Reliable methods are key for reproducible results across experiments.
 Biological variation also plays a role.
 Differences in donor genetics or reprogramming techniques can impact cell performance; therefore, it’s crucial to use high-quality tools that can help reduce variability and improve reliability.

 The transition from animal models to iPSC-based platforms signifies a broader move toward human-relevant, ethically responsible research.
-For early-stage drug discovery, iPSC models provide a valuable opportunity to study disease biology more precisely and identify promising therapeutic candidates earlier in development.
+For early-stage drug discovery, iPSC models provide a valuable opportunity to study both disease biology and tissue biology in general more precisely, and identify promising therapeutic candidates earlier in development.

 Stay tuned for upcoming articles in this series, where we’ll explore more trending topics in disease modeling.